m4jbz/tic-tac-toe/README.md

 # Tic-tac-toe game written in C.

-The famous tic-tac-toe game written in C by myself.
+I made this famous game in C, all by myself.

+It has two options, one for play against the computer and the other one to play player vs player with your friend or something like that.